🌸 Book Now

 What to Expect

-• Magnificent floral floats with intricate arrangements
+• Magnificent floral floats with intricate 'Spring Adventures' themed arrangements

-• Community groups representing local organizations
+• Community groups representing local organisations

 • Marching bands providing musical accompaniment

-• Roving entertainers engaging crowds
+• Roving entertainers engaging crowds along the route

 • Dance troupes showcasing choreographed routines